 What’s just as interesting is looking at the patterns across beekeepers who aren’t doing well so we can better understand what we should stop doing.
 We hypothesize that over time, certain practices or products lose their potency and we need to adapt.

 We’re committed and excited to be doing this work, but it takes time.
 Great epidemiological studies take several years to complete so that we can ascertain patterns over time and various groups of people.
 Most of what you’ll find through our results are high level observations that we think might be important pieces of the puzzle, but not the whole picture.

 We encourage you to take an inside look as we continue gathering data and find the patterns so that you can do your own research and see what impacts your apiary.
-Head on over to our National Management and Winter Loss Reports sections to see what we’ve found so far.
+Head on over to our National Management Data Viewer and Colony Loss Reports sections to see what we’ve found so far.